andrew/ultimate-awesome/README.md

 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
+- [awesome-oneapi](https://github.com/uxlfoundation/awesome-oneapi) - An Awesome list of oneAPI projects.
 - [Awesome-AI](https://github.com/VidyasagarMSC/Awesome-AI) - The guide to master Artificial Intelligence (machine learning & deep learning) from beginner to advance.
 - [awesome-omarchy](https://github.com/aorumbayev/awesome-omarchy) - ⚡A curated list of awesome omarchy resources.
 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .
-- [awesome-oneapi](https://github.com/uxlfoundation/awesome-oneapi) - An Awesome list of oneAPI projects.
+- [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.